 The Company has not entered into a material contract within the most recently completed financial year, or prior to the most recently completed financial year that is still in effect, other than agreements entered into in the ordinary course of business.

 REGISTRAR AND TRANSFER AGENT

-Computershare Investor Services Inc., at its Vancouver office located at 510 Burrard Street, 2nd Floor, Vancouver, British Columbia, V6C 3B9, is the registrar and transfer agent for the Common Shares.
+The Company's transfer agent and registrar is Computershare Investor Services Inc. at its office located at 510 Burrard Street, 2nd Floor, Vancouver, British Columbia V6C 3B9.

 INTERESTS OF EXPERTS